Culinary Experience of Cusco Peru

 Picarones

 Looks like a deep-fried ring donut.
-It is a classic street food of Peru; they are super cheap and can be found at most street corner from street vendors.
+It is a classic street food of Peru; they are super cheap and can be found from street vendors.
 On the hand, you can also order a serving at the trendiest restaurants or have it served as dessert when visiting someone´s home.
 Originating from Lima during the colonial period, as an inexpensive alternative to the Spanish buñuelos.
 Its super easy to make, made primarily from butternut squash and sweet potato.
 This is a must try.

 Alfajores